emha69/STM32L4/README.md

 STMCubeIDE Example projects for the STM32L4, tested with STM NUCLEO-L476G.

-I2C_SCAN - I2C bus scanner whis prints addresses of the I2C devices found on the bus
+I2C_SCAN - I2C bus scanner which prints addresses of the I2C devices found on the I2C1 bus

 UART2_DMA_ECHO - serial echo with DMA receive and transmit with receive idle detection.